comp110-lytle/comp110/site/exercises/list-utils.md

 General Notes:

 - You are not required to implement a `main` function for this exercise.
 However, it may be helpful to have one to make test function calls with lists you construct.
 - The grader will evaluate your code by **importing your functions** and calling them with our own chosen list inputs.
-You do not need to worry about generating lists for each of your functions to work with.
-These will be passed in as parameters.
+You do not need to create your own lists and call the functions.
+(However, feel free to for practice!)

-## 0. Establish the Python Module
+## 0. Setup

 In Visual Studio Code, be sure your workspace is open.